 Antibiotics (other than one called rifampicin) do not interfere with the effectiveness of the pill.
 In the past it was recommended that, if you were taking antibiotics and were also taking the pill, you should use additional contraception.
 This is no longer the current recommendation after more recent evidence has been reviewed.
 You should continue taking your pill as normal if you also need to take any antibiotics.

-What happens if I don't have a withdrawal bleed between packs?
+What happens if I don't have a withdrawal bleed (period) between packs?

 It is normal to have bleeding during the seven-day break between pill packs (or when taking the dummy pills in pills taken every day).
 However, it is quite common for there to be no bleeding between pill packs.
-You are not likely to be pregnant if you have taken the pill correctly and have not vomited or taken any medicines that can interfere with the pill.
+You are not likely to be pregnant if you have taken the pill correctly and have not been sick (vomited) or taken any medicines that can interfere with the pill.
 Start the next pack after the usual seven-day break and continue to take your pill as usual.
-See your doctor or nurse if:
+Do a pregnancy test or see your doctor or nurse if:

 - You don't have any bleeding after the next pack (two packs in total); or